Southampton: Demography

-2016 mid-year population estimates suggests there are 254,275 people within the Southampton area.
+At the 2021 Census, Southampton had a population of 248,922, while the 2016 mid-year population estimates suggests there are 254,275 people within the Southampton area.

 At the 2011 Census, the Southampton built-up area (which is a little larger than the area controlled by the city council) had a population of 253,651.
 There were 127,630 males and 126,021 females.
 The 30–44 age range is the most populous, with 51,989 people falling in this age range.
 Next largest is the 45–59 range with 42,317 people and then 20–24 years with 30,290.
 The ethnic mix as of 2021 is 80.7% white, 10.6% were Asian or British Asian, 3% black, 2.3% other ethnic groups, and 3.4% were multi-ethnic.

 Between 1996 and 2004, the population of the city increased by 4.9 per cent — the tenth-biggest increase in England.
 In 2005 the Government Statistics stated that Southampton was the third most densely populated city in the country after London and Portsmouth, respectively.
 The average age of a Sotonian was 37.6 years in 2016, ranking Southampton as one of the twenty most youthful cities in the UK.

-In the 2001 census Southampton and Portsmouth were recorded as being parts of separate urban areas; however by the time of the 2011 census they had merged apolitically to become the sixth-largest built-up area in England with a population of 855,569.
+In the 2001 census Southampton and Portsmouth were recorded as being parts of separate urban areas; however by the time of the 2021 census they had merged apolitically to become the sixth-largest built-up area in England with a population of 1,151,300.
 This built-up area is part of the metropolitan area known as South Hampshire, which is also sometimes referred to as Solent City, particularly in the media when discussing development issues and local governance organisational changes.
 With a population of over 1.5 million this makes the region one of the United Kingdom's most populous metropolitan areas.